Therapy For Young Adults and Correcting The Enmeshed Parenting Style

 Much has been said about our young adults today.
 They have been called lazy, entitled, having difficulties making the transition from home to real life.
 There is also a sense of many of them having an overinflated ego.
 They may believe that things should be handed to them just like their parents did for them.

 Therapy for Young Adults and Why Might They Need It

-Today’s parents are parenting much different from past generations.
+Today’s parents are parenting much differently from past generations.
 There are many pros and cons to this approach.
-In therapy I see a lot of parents unconsciously trying to block the natural experiences of their child because of the bad or anxious experience they went through in a much more “be seen but not heard”, “do as we say and don’t question it, because I said so” childhood.
+In therapy, I see a lot of parents unconsciously trying to block the natural experiences of their child because of the bad or anxious experience they went through in a much more “be seen but not heard”, “do as we say and don’t question it because I said so” childhood.
 Today we want to hear every last word of what our children are saying.
 We want them to feel empowered to be able to use their voices.
 The truth is that the real world won’t care what they have to say.

-We see many parents today coddle their child.
+We see many parents today coddle their children.
 Out of attempts to not let them feel failure and pain, we step in to “save the day”.
-But are we really saving the day or are we making it much worse because they leave the family thinking that the world owes them something.
+But are we really saving the day or are we making it much worse because they leave the family thinking that the world owes them something?
 That they don’t have to put in the time to climb the ladder of success.
 It’s always come so easy before.

 Therapy for Young Adults and Correcting The Enmeshed Parenting Styles.

 Therapy for young adults and how to start heading in the right direction.
 The following are a few areas where we may need to think about correcting our parenting styles: